-This form captures the amount spent by your community health board from January 1, 2022 through December 31, 2022, by funding source and area of public health responsibility.
+This form captures the amount spent by your community health board from January 1, 2024 through December 31, 2024, by funding source and area of public health responsibility.
 Indicate the dollar amount for each cell.
-For a full definitions of funding sources and areas of responsibility, see Appendix B. Where do I put...? and Appendix D. Areas of public health responsibility.
+For full definitions of funding sources and responsibility, see Appendix A. Funding Sources.
+If you are unsure what funding category a specific grant or funding stream is under, see Appendix B. Where do I put...?
+For alignment between the six areas of responsibility and FPHR, see Appendix D. Foundational Public Health Responsibility Alignment to Areas of Public Health Responsibility.